-The BCWMC maintains a FCP emergency repair fund for funding emergency repairs of FCP features.
+The BCWMC maintains an FCP emergency repair fund for funding emergency repairs of FCP features.
 Member cities shall perform the initial response to an emergency involving FCP structures, as the BCWMC is not equipped to perform emergency management and response services.
-The BCWMC shall assist the cities in obtaining reimbursement for the emergency response, either through BCWMC funds or grants (e.g., FEMA funding).
+The BCWMC shall assist the cities in obtaining reimbursement for the emergency response, either through BCWMC funds or grants (e.g., FEMA funding). [policy #19 from 2015 plan]

-5.1.6 Aquatic Invasive Species Management
+4.1.6 Aquatic Invasive Species Management

-The BCWMC works with its member cities and partners to manage aquatic invasive species (AIS) to protect and improve water quality and ecological health of BCWMC priority waterbodies.
+BCWMC goals related to AIS issues include preventing the spread of AIS and lessening the impacts of AIS.
+To that end, the BCWMC works with its member cities and partners to manage aquatic invasive species (AIS) to protect and improve water quality and ecological health of BCWMC priority waterbodies.
 The BCWMC monitors for the presence of AIS plants as part of its monitoring program (see Appendix X) and reviews available fish survey data relative to AIS presence.

 The BCWMC requires that member cities annually inspect wetlands classified as Preserve (or equivalent) for terrestrial and emergent aquatic invasive vegetation, such as buckthorn and purple loosestrife, and attempt to control or treat invasive species, where feasible.
+(Policy 22) [policy #72 from 2015 plan]